5 Tips for Efficient Front Office Management

 Now that you’ve addressed the more immediate concerns, you’ll want to check for possible faxes that have come in, a new review, a new chat, etc.

 Conveniently, a lot of the more detailed aspects of your practice communication are automated in Weave.
 Birthday wishes, appointment reminders and recall reminders are taken care of so that you can put your energy elsewhere.
 Automatic review invitations are dispensed as a premium feature, removing that task from your to-do list as well.

-Weave’s goal and entire concept is to consolidate your communication tasks and keep everything organized in one hub.
-Considering this goal, and the fact that some patients have a tendency to treat your front office staff like a personal secretary, we encourage you to take advantage of Notes and Follow-ups.
+Weave’s goal and the entire concept is to consolidate your communication tasks and keep everything organized in one hub.
+Considering this goal, and the fact that some patients have a tendency to treat your front office staff as a personal secretary, we encourage you to take advantage of Notes and Follow-ups.

 “Follow-ups are like a virtual Post-it note,” Marcum said.
 “If mom isn’t home with her schedule to make an appointment for the youngest child, I’ll set a Follow-up to call the mom back in three hours or so.”

 Have some downtime?

 -Go over your Overdue Patient List.
 These are patients that are due for an appointment but aren’t on the schedule.
 Perhaps you’ve included them in your Appointment Quick Fill texts you sent out earlier– they could need an annual exam or a hygiene appointment.
 Marcum and Taylor both recommend contacting the most recent overdue patient, because they’re the ones you’ve likely seen most recently and are likely to book.
 Marcum emphasized, “This is akin to money sitting on the table.”